 Royal Holloway can provide loans of up to £500 if you end up in short-term financial difficulty and to assist in cash flow problems.
 This may include a late student loan payment, delayed funds from parents or postponed money from abroad.

 It is an interest-free loan, which is repaid by an agreed date.

 (Please note, loans usually take a minimum of three working days to be credited to your bank account.)

-The hardship fund is available to students with an additional financial need.
+The hardship fund is available to undergraduate students with an additional financial need.

 If you have already received your maximum entitlement of student loan, you may be eligible for help.

-Please note, there is also limited funding available to international students.
+Please note, there is also limited funding available to international undergraduate students.

 Applications will be considered throughout the academic year while funds are still available.
 Priority is given to mature students, those with childcare costs, disabled students and those from a low income background.

 Working while studying